seanmisra/java-coding-exercises/README.md

 26. Use streams to sum integers 1-100 inclusive (ideally 2-3 different ways)
 27. Sort an ArrayList based on two properties (1st/2nd precedent)
 28. Generate 1000 random numbers btw 1 and 5, and return a Map with the results
+29. Streams - examples of using map and flatmap